Showmax: History

+Closure

+On 5 March 2026, MultiChoice's new owners Canal+ announced that Showmax would be discontinued after a comprehensive review of the former's streaming business.
+Showmax lost $522 million dollars in the 3 previous years with revenue declining from $61.6 million to $45.2 million.

+The shutdown is expected to raise cost savings from €150 million (approx. $) million 2025 to €250 million (approx. $) million in 2026.
+MultiChoice has started to rebrand Showmax Originals as content for its television channels.
+Six days later, it was announced that it will be replaced by the Canal+ app in the near future.
+For the meantime, Showmax content has since been moved to DStv Stream, starting from the Compact package and upwards.

+At the time of the closure announcement, Showmax had achieved significant annual subscriber growth, gained 27% of the South African streaming service market share, and gained 17% of the African streaming service market share, overtaking Netflix in terms of subscriber count.
+Despite this, due to reported poor management, the service had made multiple annual losses.

 Features

 Downloads

 Showmax's download feature allows users to download up to 25 shows or movies at a time and watch them offline on Android and iOS tablets and smartphones.
 There are four different quality settings to reduce the amount of data required to download.

 Bandwidth capping

 In January 2024, Showmax released their new bandwidth caps, which include a low cap that uses only 60 MB per hour on mobile, with three other bandwidth caps that use up to 240 MB/hour, 330 MB/hour and 1.6 GB/hour respectively on mobile, allowing subscribers to manage their data usage while streaming.

 Multiple profiles

 In August 2016, Showmax added a multiple profile feature including the ability to set up child-friendly profiles with three age settings.

 Mobile plan

 In October 2019, Showmax introduced a mobile-only plan.
 According to Showmax, "Smartphones and tablets are, for many in Africa, the primary, if not only, window to the internet, and up until now none of the most popular SVoD services has designed a product specifically for mobile usage."